 The rules governing human subject research are described in the Code of Federal Regulations (CFR) at 45 CFR 46.
 Augustana's Institutional Review Board is federally approved and registered with the Office of Human Research Protections.
 The IRB meets regularly during the academic year and as needed.

-Investigators, as well as any assistant directly involved in data collection, are required to provide certification of training in the protection of human subjects in research within three years of a project start date.
-This requirement may be satisfied through a free NIH web-based training.
+Investigators, as well as any assistant directly involved in data collection, are required to provide certification of training in the protection of human subjects in research prior to the beginning of the project.
+This requirement may be satisfied through NIH free web-based training.